A.E Dimitra Efxeinoupolis

 Dimitra Efxeinoupolis is an amateur football and basketball club, located in Efxeinoupoli and was found in 1959.
 It was formed from the merger of the football clubs Keraunos and Astrapis.
 The first president of the club was Stavros Laggouras who gave the name to the club.
-One of the most important presidents of the club was Konstadinos Michalakopoulos (Ελλ.Κωνσταντίνος Μιχαλακόπουλος).
+One of the most important presidents of the club was Konstadinos Michalakopoulos.
 The name Dimitra was given because the majority of the citizens are farmers and in ancient Greek Mythology the Goddess Demeter is the goddess of the harvest, who presided over grains and the fertility of the earth, while at the same time it was the name of his youngest daughter Demeter.
 After two years in B'epsth DIMITRA is now again in the first amateur division.
 DIMITRA took the promotion with the amazing record of 21-1 W/L.

 The football club is participating in A'1 Epsth, while the basketball team on A2' Eskath.

 The stadium of the football club is Dimitra Efxeinoupolis and it has a capacity of 1500 attendant (150 seats) while the basketball team use the Public Closed Basketball Court of Almyros, with a capacity of 350 seats.